| LOVE:

 balance of trade needs to be mutually acceptable for sustainability.

-Sustainability in love is just a matter of cost structure.
+Sustainability in love is just a matter of the cost structure in the exchange of goods and services.

 Whilst the analogy of trade